SciCompKL/CoDiPack/documentation/TutorialA1.md

 Tutorial A1: External functions {#TutorialA1}
 ============

-If AD is applied on a large code most often this code base uses other libraries for the computation.
+If AD is applied on a large code, most often this code uses other libraries for the computation.
 The most common example is the use of a linear algebra library like [Eigen](eigen.tuxfamily.org/index.php) or [LAPACK](http://www.netlib.org/lapack/).
+This tutorial explains, how CoDiPack can be applied in that case.

 Lets say we want to solve the system
 \f[
-  x = A^{-1}b \eqdot
+  x = A^{-1}b
 \f]
 for \f$x\f$.
 The forward AD mode for this operation is
 \f[